Detailed comparison between the Ubiquiti UniFi Cloud Gateway Ultra and the Cloud Gateway Max.

 - Smart detections (people/vehicles)

-UniFi Access Door access control using UniFi door readers and badges - Door unlock rules
+- Mobile access | Homes, offices, retail needing a self-managed CCTV system | | UniFi Access | Door access control using UniFi door readers and badges | - Door unlock rules

 - NFC card/badge/user control

-UniFi Talk VoIP phone system built around UniFi desk phones - Cloud-managed VoIP
+- Logs and schedules | Offices, co-working spaces, schools needing smart entry | | UniFi Talk | VoIP phone system built around UniFi desk phones | - Cloud-managed VoIP

 - Extension dialing

-UniFi UID Identity & access management platform with SSO and WiFi captive portals - SSO login
+- Call routing, voicemail, mobile app | Small businesses replacing a traditional office PBX | | UniFi UID | Identity & access management platform with SSO and WiFi captive portals | - SSO login

 - Visitor WiFi onboarding

-Larger businesses or campuses needing federated access control and user provisioning
+- Access control sync with UID accounts | Larger businesses or campuses needing federated access control and user provisioning |

 Certainly — let’s compare and comment on the two key performance metrics you provided for the Cloud Gateway Ultra and Cloud Gateway Max: